lmjohns3/theanets/docs/quickstart.rst

 validation dataset is not provided, the training dataset will be used for validation.

-The ``optimize`` keyword argument specifies an algorithm to use for training.
+The ``algorithm`` keyword argument specifies an algorithm to use for training.
 If you do not provide a value for this argument, :class:`RmsProp
 <theanets.trainer.RmsProp>` is used as the default training algorithm.
 Any
 subsequent keyword arguments will be passed to the training algorithm; these arguments typically specify hyperparameters of the algorithm like the learning